Joseph Costa (aviator): Transatlantic attempt in 1936

 José Costa was ready for his transatlantic flight attempt, from the US to Portugal, in 1936, flying the Lockheed Vega he had acquired for the purpose.
 Flight preparations included blind flying tests and approval for the additional fuel load.

 The start of the Spanish Civil War caused the US government to block a direct flight to Portugal, due to the risk of landing in Spanish territory.
 Instead, Costa would have to divert via South America.

+The start of the Spanish Civil War caused the US government to block a direct flight to Portugal, due to the risk of landing in Spanish territory.
+Instead, Costa would have to divert via South America.

 He finally departed from the American Airlines Field (now Elmira-Corning Regional Airport) on December 10, 1936, for his first stopover point at Miami, Florida.
 Bad weather forced him to divert via Jacksonville (Florida).

 On December 16 he set off for San Juan, Puerto Rico, departing Miami at 9:15 am assuming the risk of having to divert to Cuba or Haiti depending on weather conditions and fuel supply.
 He had six hours of autonomy, but at 5:30 pm the Pan-American Airways communication system was closed and there was no sign of him in any of the airports covered by Pan Am, Camp Columbia, outside of Havana (now Ciudad Libertad Airport), Santiago de Cuba, and in the Dominican Republic.

 Pan Am reported the day after that once more bad weather caused a diversion to Dajabón in the Dominican Republic amidst the border definition problems with Haiti.
 He was jailed immediately, but freed the next day, so he was able leave the country and avoid bureaucratic problems.
 He arrived in San Juan on December 17.

 The subsequent legs were to Paramaribo in Suriname and Belém in Brazil.
 The most complicated part followed, a long flight over the jungle to Rio de Janeiro.
 Due to fuel exhaustion, gas having been pilfered from one of the tanks, he had to ditch in a field in Serro, state of Minas Gerais, on January 15, 1937.
 Although he sustained hardly any injuries, the Vega was damaged beyond repair, only the engine being salvaged.
 He still arrived in Rio at the controls of an airplane, a WACO having been provided by the Brazilian Military Aviation for him to complete the last leg, after taking off from Belo Horizonte.

 Despite having to abort the journey, he received plenty of attention in Brazil, his feat being widely reported in the news.
 The local Portuguese community gave him honours, inviting him to visit cultural centres and participate in several events.
 While in Brazil he had the opportunity to go the "Carnaval" in Belo Horizonte.
 He returned to the US in May.
 He soon borrowed an airplane, a 90 hp Kreider-Reisner Challenger biplane, owned by Erwin Smith of Tioga and started flying.
 The Vega's engine, brought back to Corning, was sought by Howard Hughes who sent his representative to meet Costa.